Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Background

 \subsection{Cryptographic Countermeasures}

 Several cryptographic countermeasures~\cite{wesson2012practical} were proposed as a means to prevent spoofing attacks.
 They can be broadly classified into two types: i) Navigation message authentication (NMA) and ii) Spreading Code Authentication (SCA).
-The NMA, as the name suggests, authenticates navigation messages using digital signatures~\cite{margaria2017signal}~\cite{curran2017message}.
-SCA schemes insert random symbols (watermarks) within the public spreading sequence, later verified by the receiver.
+In NMA scheme, navigation messages are authenticated using digital signatures~\cite{margaria2017signal, curran2017message}. and in SCA, random symbols (watermarks) are punctured in the public spreading sequence, which are later verified by the receiver.
 The increasing GNSS spoofing threat has forced GNSS operators to upgrade their existing infrastructure.
-For example, Europe's Galileo has started testing its Open Service Navigation Message Authentication (OSNMA) and is available for public observation~\cite{Guidelines_for_Test_Phase_v1.0} as of Jan 30, 2022.
-Similarly, the US DoD is exploring the use of Chips Message Robust Authentication (CHIMERA) to improve the security of GPS, with several tests being conducted recently~\cite{anderson2017chips}.\\
+For example, Europe's Galileo has started testing its open service navigation message authentication (OSNMA) and is available for public access~\cite{Guidelines_for_Test_Phase_v1.0} as of Jan 30, 2022.
+Similarly, the US DoD is exploring the use of chips message robust authentication (Chimera) to improve the security of GPS, with several tests being conducted recently~\cite{anderson2017chips}.